 Follow these steps to create a configurable product in Magento 2 programmatically:

 Magento 2 being a multifunctional e-commerce platform allows you to create products from the admin panel.
-There are plenty of options to fill out to create a simple product in Magento 2, which obviously takes some time.
+There are plenty of options to fill out to , which obviously takes some time.

 And what if you have to create a huge amount of products, especially during the development or testing?